mtholder/reveal/biol-428-systematics-guest-lecture-2017.md

 ### Assembly of the Open Tree Taxonomy (OTT)

-See Rees and Cranston [preprint](http://biorxiv.org/content/biorxiv/early/2017/03/13/116418.full.pdf) for details; that manuscript is the source of several of the next images
+See Rees and Cranston [preprint](http://biorxiv.org/content/biorxiv/early/2017/03/13/116418.full.pdf) for details; that manuscript is the source of several of the next images and examples

 An automated system creates OTT by merging:
   * 6 large taxonomies (NCBI, GBIF, IRMNG, SILVA, Index Fungorum, WoRMS)